The Unseen Desert Project

 Scope and Duration

-The Unseen Desert is a focused, six month project, limited in geography and scale.
-Each site is visited once, with the intention of avoiding repetition and allowing attention to remain fresh and responsive.
+The Unseen Desert is a focused, three-month project limited in geography and scale.
+Each site is visited once to allow observation to remain fresh and responsive.
+The project is designed as a single sustained period of work rather than a continuing series.

 Outcomes

-The project will result in a curated body of photographs and written reflections, published through Stone Bothering.
+The project will produce a curated body of photographs and written reflections, published through Stone Bothering.
 Selected material may later be developed into essays, talks, or printed works.
+The emphasis is on creating a considered record rather than a comprehensive archive.

 Support and Collaboration